Electric shock collars: Plea to remove animal fences from ban

 Anyone caught using them can be fined up to £20,000 or jailed for up to six months.

 Animal welfare groups such as the RSPCA and the Kennel Club support the ban on shock collars.

 They are meant to be training aids which allow pet owners to shock their pets when they behave badly.

-Mrs O'Connor, 52, said she supported the ban on shock collars, but called on the Welsh government to re-think whether it should apply to containment fences.'Not cruel'
+Mrs O'Connor, 52, said she supported the ban on shock collars, but called on the Welsh government to re-think whether it should apply to containment fences.